 Scientists Say Reggaeton Evokes More Brain Activity Than Other Music

-Regardless of its effects on future research the study is a great way to break down the stigma around reggeaton and is a great justification to keep artists like J Balvin and Daddy Yankee at the top of our playlists… aside from their amazing tunes.
+Regardless of its effects on future research, the study is a great way to break down the stigma around reggeaton.
+It is a great justification to keep artists like J Balvin and Daddy Yankee at the top of our playlists… aside from their amazing tunes.
 The next time that you go out to perrear, remember that you’re giving your brain a workout too.